jonas-zipprick/pen-and-paiper/README.md

 # About
 **pen and pAIper** (pronounced: "pɛn ænd ˈpɑɪpə") is a real-time Dungeon-Master assistant for DnD 5e.

-It works analyzing what is being said in the room using AI voice recognition and AI reasoning. pen and pAIper then helps you as the Dungeon-Master in various ways:
+It works by analyzing what is being said in the room using AI voice recognition and AI reasoning. pen and pAIper then helps you as the Dungeon-Master in various ways:

 - Reference Relevant Rules